sayanarijit/viper/README.md

-    hosts:pipe          pipe the hosts to the given function hosts:task          assign a task to each host hosts:run-task      assign a task to each host and run hosts:task-results  get the past task results of the hosts task-runners:filter
+    hosts:pipe          pipe the hosts to the given function hosts:task          assign a task to each host hosts:run-task      assign a task to each host and run hosts:run-task-then-pipe
+                        run the given task on the hosts and then pipe the result to the given function
+    hosts:task-results  get the past task results of the hosts task-runners:filter
                         filter task runners by a given function